Vivian

 DopaSpeak is the opposite.
 No streaks.
 No leaderboards.
 No green owl pretending to be sad when I miss a day.
 Just chanson and French pop with word-by-word decoding.
 I could see, for the first time, why "les amis" sounds like "lay-zah-mee", the liaison was right there in the text, marked with an arc.
 Silent letters in gray.
 Nasal vowels highlighted.
 Within 2 weeks I had real listening comprehension.
 Within 4 weeks I held my first French conversation with a French colleague.

 The privacy aspect was decisive.
-AI runs on my phone, no cloud, no ads.
-Made the Lifetime tier an easy buy.
+AI runs on my phone, no cloud.
+Made DopaSpeak an easy choice.

 Originally written in German on /de/franzoesisch-lernen-erfahrungen/ and translated with the author's consent.